-Further details as to the appointed garages and the scope of the test may be obtained from the Authorised Officer or Senior Licensing Officer on request.
+Further details as to the appointed garages and the scope of the test may be obtained from the Authorised Officer on request.

 Nothing in this document shall be interpreted as overriding the provisions of the part II of the Local Government (Miscellaneous Provisions) Act 1976 or the Town Police Clauses Act 1847, The Transport Act 1985 and the byelaws made under those provisions.